jxcobie/Portfolio-Live/Portfolio-CMS/README.md

 # Close all connections to database
 rm cms_database.db-journal

-# If persists, restart server
+# If it persists, restart the API container/process
 ```

 ### CORS Errors